AbdelrhmanWalaa/Moving-Car-Project/README.md

 ### Requirements
-#### Suppose you have a four-diving wheel robot, you are required to design the system so that the car moves in a rectangular shape
+#### Suppose you have a four-driving wheel robot, you are required to design the system so that the car moves in a rectangular shape

 ### Detailed Requirements
 #### Create a backlog for the team